MillerCha/Algorithm/README.md

 One pass to populate the frequency counter.
 A second pass to validate against the frequency counter.

-License:
+# Bubble Sort in Node.js

+Overview
+Bubble Sort is a simple comparison-based sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+The pass through the list is repeated until the list is sorted.

+How to Use
+Run the Script:
+node BubbleSort.js

+Expected Output:
+The console will output the sorted array:

+[1, 2, 5, 6, 7, 8, 10, 18]

+Explanation of the Algorithm
+The outer loop (i) runs through the array, ensuring that each pass bubbles the largest unsorted element to its correct position.
+The inner loop (j) performs comparisons between adjacent elements.
+If the current element is greater than the next element, they are swapped.
+The process repeats until the array is fully sorted.

+Key Points
+Complexity:O(n 2)
+Limitation: Bubble Sort is inefficient for large datasets compared to other algorithms like Quick Sort or Merge Sort.

+License

-This project is licensed under the MIT License.
-Feel free to use and modify as needed.
+This code is released under the MIT License.
+Feel free to use and modify it as needed.